 1. Chinese Hand Cannons

-Although they aren't known for having the biggest, the Chinese were definitely the first builders and also the first to point them at people they didn't like.
+Although they aren't known for having the biggest cannons, the Chinese were definitely the first builders and also the first to point them at people they didn't like.
 For many reasons, though, they stopped using them, mostly because while the big guns terrified the folks they were pointed at, they also had a little defect.
 They blew up.

 Chinese Hand Cannon - Bronze firearm, Yuan dynasty (1271-1368 AD).
 Photo by Yannick Trottier